Is Apple killing Mac gaming? Believe it or not, this is a question developers and gamers seriously ask themselves every few months.

 Assuming the code only remains deprecated and *not* removed, no, I don’t think it’ll hurt anything at all. […] Anyone who needs even-newer OpenGL standards will also have the manpower to support Metal.

-Another developer, who preferred to remain anonymous (but is behind one of the most successful strategy games released this year), agrees:
+Another developer, who preferred to remain anonymous (but is behind one of the most popular strategy games released last year), agrees:

 OpenGL is not going anywhere, it’s more like Apple are officially admitting they won’t be advancing it – which they haven’t, for many years.

-Platon Fomichev from Elverils, a studio specialized in porting games to several platforms, agrees that moving away from OpenGL is a good thing:
+Platon Fomichev from Elverils, a studio specialized in porting games to several platforms, agrees that moving away from OpenGL towards Metal is a good thing:

 Metal is cool for Mac/iOS but it’s a closed source thing.
 But one thing you should keep in mind.
 OpenGL/Metal/Vulkan, it really does not matter as long as renderer components are separated in a small component. […]